shrey2199/LD_Meta_bot/README.md

   - Default Value :- `[]`
   - Use :- Users and groups with ids here can use the bot.

+## Bot Commands

+`/start` - Welcome Message !!

+`/help` - Get Instructions on How to Use to bot !!

 ## BotFather SetCommands

     start - To Start The Bot.
+    help - To Get Help about Using the Bot. rebuild - To Rebuild the Metadata of your Libdrive. assignid - To assign bot_id
+    unassignid - To remove bot_id
-    help - To Get Help about Using the Bot. rebuild - To Rebuild the Metadata of your Libdrive. accounts - To View Registered Accounts of your Libdrive. addaccount - To Add an Account to Libdrive. rmaccount - To Remove an Account from Libdrive. categories - To View the Categories of your Libdrive. config - To View The Configs of your Libdrive. settings - To View the Settings of your Libdrive. set - To change The Settings of your Libdrive.
+    accounts - To View Registered Accounts of your Libdrive. addaccount - To Add an Account to Libdrive. rmaccount - To Remove an Account from Libdrive. rmaccid - To Remove an Account using bot_id categories - To View the Categories of your Libdrive. addcategory - To Add a Category to Libdrive. rmcategory - To Remove a Category from Libdrive. config - To View The Configs of your Libdrive. settings - To View the Settings of your Libdrive. set - To change The Settings of your Libdrive.